edhowland/renf/README.md

 lastf
 050
 echo $LASTF
+050
+# You can get a non-zero padded version with:
+echo $INTF
 50
 # Create a new interleaved file after renumbering by 100, leabbing AUTOF set to 10
 renf ,100